Fatty Liver Sugar Alternatives: Are Honey, Maple Syrup, Stevia or Brown Sugar Better?

 If you are looking for some recommendations in terms of what honey to buy, I have those for you as well, available on Amazon:

-If you don’t want to buy the recommended products, always try to look out for raw honey (since that’s not processed at all) and get it from a trustworthy brand or person.
+If you don’t want to buy the recommended products, always try to look out for raw honey (since that’s not processed at all) and get it from a trustworthy brand or seller.

 Fatty liver sugar alternative: Maple Syrup